jordemort/jordemort.github.io/src/pages/blog/adding-copy-buttons-to-code-blocks.md

 }
 ```

-First the positioning; like the button, we position the tooltip `absolute`, put it 0.5em away from the top, and give it a `z-index` of 100.
+First the positioning; like the button, we position the feedback `absolute`, put it 0.5em away from the top, and give it a `z-index` of 100.
 The magic is in `right: -90px` &mdash; this positions the element off of the right edge of the parent `<div>`, like this:

 ```svgbob